verrazzano/docs/content/en/docs/setup/install/prepare/platforms/OLCNE/vcn.md

 See [Security Rules](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/securityrules.htm#Security_Rules) in the OCI documentation for more information.

+{{< alert title="NOTE" color="primary" >}}
-**NOTE**: You can use either Network Security Groups (NSGs) or security lists to add security rules to your VCN.
+You can use either Network Security Groups (NSGs) or security lists to add security rules to your VCN.
 We recommend using NSGs whenever possible.
 See [Comparison of Security Lists and Network Security Groups](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/securityrules.htm#comparison) in the OCI documentation.
+{{< /alert >}}

 ### Subnet 1: control plane endpoint